vszanetti/spotweet/README.md

 - Have both `tweepy` and `spotipy` installed in your computer via `pip`.

 ## Setting up the application
-The only thing to be done in order to run __Spotweet__ is to have access to the your API keys from both Twitter and Spotify. <br/>
-Then, you will paste them over their current placeholder: <br/>
+The only thing to be done in order to run __Spotweet__ is to have access to the your API keys from both Twitter and Spotify and paste them over their current placeholder: <br/>

 ```
 # Twitter API keys